naivecontextprotocol/.github/profile/README.md

 and how to call them.

 #### Resources
-Within the `ncp-tools.json`, use OpenAPI tags to define:
+Within the `ncp-tools.json`, use OpenAPI tags:
 - `resource_list` to annotate the endpoint for listing resources
 - `resource_read` to annotate the endpoint for fetching the resource

 #### Prompts
-Within the `ncp-tools.json` use OpenAPI tags to define:
+Within the `ncp-tools.json` use OpenAPI tags:
 - `prompt_list` to annotate the endpoint for listing prompts
 - `prompt_read` to annotate the endpoint for fetching the prompt